 Gas prices in the U.S.

 U.S. gasoline prices will likely be affected by changes in refinery output, growing supplies of alternative fuels, as well as low crude oil prices; the historically low prices can be seen as a by-product of a Chinese stock market in turmoil.
-In November 2016, one barrel of UK Brent, a type of crude that is often linked with changes in the price of gasoline, cost about 44.7 U.S. dollars, which is about eight U.S. dollars below the 2015 annual average price of Brent.
-On average, U.S. customers were charged 2.35 U.S. dollars in the second week of January 2017.
-A 2017 national average gasoline price of a little over two U.S. dollars does not seem too unrealistic, given the fact that there are about 42 gallons in one barrel of oil, and a 42-dollar decline per barrel of crude oil will result in a one-dollar drop per gallon of gasoline.
+A 2017 national average gasoline price of a little over two U.S. dollars seems realistic, given the fact that there are about 42 gallons in one barrel of oil, and a 42-dollar decline per barrel of crude oil will result in a one-dollar drop per gallon of gasoline.